Ami Trivedi

-Ami Trivedi (born 15 July 1982) is an Indian television and theatre artist.
-She is most known for her roles of "Kittu" in Kituu Sab Janti Hai (2005–06) and "Kokila" in popular comedy sitcom Papad Pol (2010–11). she is currently portraying Manjari Harshvardhan Birla in Yeh Rishta Kya Kehlata Hai.
+Ami Trivedi (born 15 July 1985) is an Indian television and theatre artist.
+She is most known for her roles of "Kittu" in Kituu Sab Janti Hai (2005–06) and "Kokila" in popular comedy sitcom Papad Pol (2010–11).
+She was last seen as Manjari Birla in Yeh Rishta Kya Kehlata Hai.

 Trivedi has done Gujarati theatre for many years and has appeared in number of Hindi serials also.
 Her father is a well-known theatre actor, Tushar Trivedi who has been involved in Gujarati plays for over 20 years.
 Her younger brother, Karan Trivedi, is also a theatre actor and voice-over artist.